 If You Go...

 Be sure to plan for refueling after your outdoor adventure!
 We highly recommend exploring independent, locally-owned dining options while you're in the area.
 Here's our handy list of local favorites to use for reference.
 You might also need to stop off for dessert, in the form of ice cream, of course.
 After all... whether on pavement or natural surfaces, hiking takes a lot of energy!
 Watch our calendar of events for lots of fun upcoming events at area parks and beyond.
-Also check out our full list of area parks and trails, you know, for when mud season is over.
+Also check out our full list of area parks and trails for future adventures, you know... for when mud season is over.